-The Centre has participated together with WRH on all the most important meetings in Arctic Council in 2017, with the long-term aim to build an international network for knowledge exchange and collaboration.
-Work has been concentrated on the SDWG EALLU project, Arctic Resilience Report (ARR/ ARA), AMAP Adaptation Action to a Changing Arctic (AACA), CAFF Nomadic Herders, as well as observer-related issues and more.
+The Centre has participated together with WRH on all the most important meetings in Arctic Council in 2018, with the long-term aim to build an international network for knowledge exchange and collaboration.
+This includes all meetings of SAOs and SDWG, as well as meetings of ACAP, CAFF and AMAP, and the Arctic Environmental Ministers Meeting in Rovaniemi.
+Work has been concentrated on the SDWG EALLU project, CAFF Nomadic Herders, as well as observer-related issues and more.